|

 Tell everyone

-The more you network (also read
+The more you network (also read Grow Your Network), the faster you will

-address book.
+book.
 It doesn’t matter if they are not in your profession or

 your geographic area of interest; they might just know of someone who

 can help -- don’t assume they can’t help.
-Potential networking
+Potential

-acquaintances, previous employers, industry associates, vendors,
+colleagues, acquaintances, previous employers, industry associates,

-customers, mentors, professors, industry/alumni associations, college
+vendors, customers, mentors, professors, industry/alumni associations,

-individuals like barbers, massage therapists, doctors, vets, nail
+add individuals like barbers, massage therapists, doctors, vets, nail

 salon owners and workers, waiters, bartenders, coaches, neighbors,